ambipomyan/CancerNaturalHistorySim/README.md

 #### Simulation Settings
 The total volume is 100000, for lower variance of the computation of the sensitivities.
 Besides, testing ages are 50, 60, and 70.
-The test results for the patients are marked with 0, 1 and -1, for not detected, detected and passed_away
+The test results for the patients are marked with 0, 1 and -1, for not detected, detected and passed_away.

 #### Compile and Run
 ```